HimasRafeek/butterCake-Legacy/README.md

-### _Butter Cake is an open source CSS framework based on Flexbox, Giving Developer's Flexibility & less Classes to create components and included 100+ helper Classes to get the task done easily without writing too many lines of css._
+### _Butter Cake is an open source CSS framework based on Flexbox, Giving Developers Flexibility & less Classes to create components and included 100+ helper Classes to get the task done easily without writing too many lines of css._

 ## _Requirements_